planetfederal/qgis-milstd2525-plugin/docs/source/usage.rst

 Custom edit widget
 ------------------

-The custom field edit widget helps entering SIDC codes in the feature form and attribute table, with an marker preview.
+The custom field edit widget helps to enter SIDC codes in the feature form and attribute table, with a marker preview.

-To set the edit widget to a layer's field, open the :guilabel:`Layer Properties` dialog of the layer, go to the :guilabel:`Fields` tab, and in the :guilabel:`Fields` group, for the field that you want to use to store SIDC codes (in the image below, the field named *SIDC*), click on the button in the :guilabel:`Edit widget` column.
+To set the edit widget to a layer's field, open the :guilabel:`Layer Properties` dialog of the layer, and go to the :guilabel:`Fields` tab.
+In the :guilabel:`Fields` group, for the field that you want to use to store SIDC codes, click on the button in the :guilabel:`Edit widget` column.
 The :guilabel:`Edit Widget Properties` dialog will open.
 Select the :guilabel:`SIDC code editor` option from the list of widgets and click :guilabel:`OK`.
-Finally, close the :guilabel:`Layer Properties window by clicking :guilabel:`OK`.
+Finally, close the :guilabel:`Layer Properties` dialog by clicking :guilabel:`OK`.

 .. figure:: img/set_custom_widget.png